Rust-Cameroon/open-space/README.md

 # open-space
 Submit your rust related open source projects so we can collaborate and make it a success together

-Our goal in the osscameroon community is to build the opensource solutions our country needs.
+Our goal in the Rust-Cameroon community is to build the opensource solutions our country needs and beyond.
 This Repository is a crowdsourced collection of project ideas submitted by the community and that might require our amazing pool of contributors to work on.

 Checkout the [project ideas](https://github.com/Rust-Cameroon/open-space/issues) submitted by the community.